Topics on this page

 Modifications (changes) to child support do not happen automatically.
 One of the parents must request that the court change the child support order, using a written “motion” – a formal request to the court.
-The circuit court will have free “motion” forms that you can fill out.
+Circuit court forms are available on the Maryland Courts website.

 What situations might cause a change in support?

 Sometimes, time passing alone changes circumstances.
 For example, as a child grows older, it becomes more expensive to buy clothes, food, and other items.
-More expenses can justify increasing child support payments.
+More expenses may justify increasing child support payments.

 Are verbal changes OK?

-The best idea is to file a motion for modification with the court so the child support order matches what you and the other parent agree to.
+The best idea is to file a motion for modification with the court so that the child support order matches the agreement between you and the other parent.

 Do not make the mistake of modifying child support based on an oral agreement, or otherwise agreeing to a payment that differs from the court order.
 This can lead to future problems.